silvercircle/nvim/README.md

 * Native Neovim LSP together with [mason](https://github.com/williamboman/mason.nvim), [lspconfig](https://github.com/neovim/nvim-lspconfig) and
-  [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) These plugins provide all the LSP support and allow for easy setup of language servers.
-The configuration has presets for the following
+  [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim).
+Mason is optional for comfortably installing and updating language servers, but essentially, nvim-lspconfig is enough.
-  languages:
+  The configuration has presets for the following languages:

   * Lua (sumneko_lua LSP)
   * Python (pyright)